FernleafSystems/Shield-Security-for-WordPress/readme.txt

 == Description ==

+> The Simple Security Firewall is a powerful system of protection designed for maximum compatibility with your WordPress sites, while offering an uncomplicated approach for beginner and advanced alike, without nasty site lockouts.
+Experience the difference that good security practice makes alongside commonsense user security design.

 Are you looking to secure your WordPress site but without getting overwhelmed?

 The WordPress Security Firewall is the easiest to use, most reliable [WordPress Security System](http://icwp.io/wpsf09) available today.